History of the South Hadley Chorale

 In 1990, Richard Rescia became the artistic director/conductor and served in this capacity for five years.
 During his tenure the name was changed to the South Hadley Chorale to reflect the group’s performance level and expertise.
 Scott Lamlein served as conductor for one year followed by Michael R. Dulac who served as artistic director and conductor from 1997 to 2005.

-The Chorale has steadily gained in numbers and in overall quality.
-Presently we number over eighty men and women including seven new members and thirty who have sung with the group for ten years or more.
-Although over thirty-five percent reside in South Hadley, seventeen communities are represented in the Chorale.
 We have been most fortunate to have been able to perform at Mount Holyoke College each year, with programs ranging from Bach and Mozart to Rutter and Bernstein.
-In addition, the Chorale presents a holiday program in December at Loomis Communities retirement village in South Hadley.
-In 2007, we hosted a sing-through of the Mozart Requiem and, in 2008, of the Brahms Requiem.
+In addition, the chorale presents a Holiday Program in December at Loomis Communities Retirement Village in South Hadley.